Paula Valdivia

 Paula Valdivia Drayer (born 5 June 1997) is a Chilean field hockey player.
+She plays for German club Zehlendorfer Wespen.

+Career

+Club hockey

+In August 2024, Valdivia moved to Germany to play for Zehlendorfer Wespen.

+National team

-Villagran has represented Chile at both senior and junior levels, making her debut for both teams in 2016.
+Valdivia has represented Chile at both senior and junior levels, making her debut for both teams in 2016.

 In 2016, Valdivia represented the Chile national junior team at the 2016 Junior World Cup, where the team finished in 11th place.

 Valdivia was also part of the Chile team at the 2017 Pan American Cup.
 At the tournament, Chile recorded a historic 4–3 victory over the United States, entering the final for the first time.

 At the 2018 South American Games in Cochabamba, Bolivia, Valdivia was part of the Chile team that won a bronze medal.